 Home insurance is meant to be there as a safety net should you need it.
 Filing a home insurance claim should be an easy task, but there are some things our agents want you to know about the claims process.
 If you’ve never filed a claim or want tips to help expedite it, check out our article on how the claims process works.
 Below, we’ve asked our agents what are the most common questions they get about claims and what everyone should know.

 1. Does the Damage Cost More Than Your Deductible?

 Most types of insurance policies require you to pay a deductible before the provider kicks in to help pay the rest.
-However, it’s important to understand what your deductible is because in some cases it may not be worth filing an insurance claim at all if your loss is lower than your deductible.
+However, it’s important to understand your deductible because, in some cases, it may not be worth filing an insurance claim if your loss is lower than your deductible.
 For example, if the cost to repair damage in your home is only $500 and your deductible is $1,500, then you should avoid filing a claim because you risk an increase in your home insurance premium.
 Some carriers, even if you attempt to file a claim without ever following through, will stay on your claims history, resulting in potentially a higher premium.
-Only file a claim when the damages are more than your deductible and you can’t afford to pay for the damages yourself.
+Only file a claim when the damages are more than your deductible, and you can’t afford to pay for the damages yourself.

 2. Did You Get an Estimate to Access the Damages?